Updated by Robert Watt

 June 25th, 2018

-OrderCloud uses the term API Clients to identify various access points to your organization's data.
+OrderCloud uses the term API Clients to identify various access points to your marketplace's data.
 These access points have properties that control what parties can use it, how they can gain access, and for how long that access remains valid.

 Like anything else on the OrderCloud platform, API Clients can be managed via our RESTful API.
-Whenever a new organization is created on OrderCloud, a default API Client is created along with a Full Access Seller user.
+Whenever a new marketplace is created on OrderCloud, a default API Client is created along with a Full Access Seller user.
 You can use this initial context to create anything else in OrderCloud, including more API Clients.

 Choosing the right name for your API Client is important.
 By picking something descriptive, future developers will better understand when they should be utilized.